rathorelaksh58/xml-to-excel-automation/README.md

-# xml-to-excel-automation
+# XML to Excel Automation

+## Overview
-Developed a Python-based solution to read and process bulk meter XML files and extract required data fields automatically.
-This reduced manual effort of opening and analyzing each file individually, bringing down processing time from several hours to under 5 minutes, significantly improving efficiency and accuracy.
+Built a Python-based automation tool to process bulk XML files and extract structured meter data into Excel format.

+## Problem
+Manual extraction of XML data was time-consuming, error-prone, and inefficient.

+## Solution
+Automated the process using Python (Pandas + XML parsing), reducing manual intervention.

+## Tools & Technologies
+- Python
+- Pandas
+- XML parsing libraries

+## Impact
+- Reduced processing time from hours to under 5 minutes
+- Improved data accuracy and efficiency by automating manual workflows

+## How to Run
+python script.py